Ionaru/easy-markdown-editor/README.md

 });
 ```

-All information and/or add your own icons
+All information and/or add your own icons or text

 ```js
 const easyMDE = new EasyMDE({